ccpowers/scrabble-rs/README.md

 -- Add dictionary of allowed words
 -- Add scoring algorithm
 -- Add wildcard tiles

-- Interface:
--- Add tile rack display
--- Add score display
+-- Add restrictions to only place tiles on allowed spaces